-The Group's focus is currently on reinvestment for commercialization of technology and technology-based products not pure R&D. Expenditure on pure research, all of which is undertaken by third parties not related to the Group, was \$0 (2021: \$0).
+The Group's focus is currently on reinvestment for commercialization of technology and technology-based products not pure R&D. Expenditure on pure research, all of which is undertaken by third parties not related to the Group, was \$0 (2022: \$0).
+The Group has relationships at various leading universities such as Columbia and Yale to assist with pure research.
 The Group remains committed to anticipate market demands and has spent money on product development during the year which has been capitalised.